chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/ouroboros.md

 description: Ouroboros is a minigame added in version v0.18 Alpha.
 It's based on the YouTube version of the same name.
 ---

+/// wip | Images missing
+This wiki page lacks images of the different [tile rarities](#tile-rarities).
+///

 # Ouroboros

 {{ game.info(